dizzib/markfound/readme.md

 * configure recursive search paths and Linux-[find] patterns for include/exclude
 * styled for GitHub readme.md with option to add custom tweaks css
-* live refresh automatically updates the preview as you edit your markdown
+* live refresh automatically updates the preview as you edit your markdown, even over nfs, cifs or vboxsf

 ## install globally and run